MathieuB1/KOREK-frontend/README.md

 > user: toto password: toto
 > user: toto1 password: toto

-To get the frontend running locally:

-- Clone this repo
+## Run Korek frontend locally

+- Install & Boot Korek backend https://github.com/MathieuB1/KOREK-backend
-- `npm install` to install all req'd dependencies
+- `npm install` to install all requested dependencies
-- `npm start` to start the local server (this project uses create-react-app)
+- `npm start` to start the local http server (this project uses create-react-app)

 Local web server will use port 4100.
 You can configure port in scripts section of `package.json`.

+## Run docker-compose )

+- `cd KOREK-frontend/ && docker-compose down && docker-compose build && docker-compose up`
+   (SSL will be the same as KOREK-backend)

 ### Making requests to the backend API

 The Django source code for the backend server can be found in the [KOREK github repository](https://github.com/MathieuB1/KOREK).